lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 **In sum**: The problem we face with the language of "addition, correction, substitution" etc. is that it becomes tempting to record two distinct types of phenomena: 1) the ultimate meaning of the correction and 2) the material way in which that correction was made.

-In the example above the addition of "s" to "insidias" is, in meaning, really a correction-substitution, even though the way that the correction was materially made looks like a simple "addition".
+In the example above the addition of "s" to "insidias" is, in meaning, really a `correction-substitution`, even though the way that the correction was materially made make it look like a simple `correction-addition`.

-By adding "s" the scribe, did not meant to simply add and "s", but to replace the word "insidia" with "insidias".
+By adding "s" the scribe, did not meant to simply add an "s", but rather meant to replace the word "insidia" with "insidias".

-In its rendering it looks equivalent to the addition of a missing word, but the effect or meaning of the correction, is to substitute one word with another.
+In its rendering, it looks equivalent to the addition of a missing word, but the effect or meaning of the correction is to substitute one word with another.

 In our view, complex detail about a how correction was precisely made is best left recorded in a `@witDetail` and in an accompanying diplomatic transcription of the witness.